Introduction to Backups

 Aside from protecting your files against data-loss scenarios, making periodic backups can help you restore earlier versions of your data.
 For example, if you decide to change your application’s configuration, but the new configuration doesn’t work as expected, then you can revert to your earlier configuration.

 One simple way to make sure your entire system is backed up is to use the official Linode Backup service.
 This is a paid add-on to your account, and it will automatically take a snapshot of your disk at regular intervals.
 If your data is ever lost, you can use the most recent snapshot to recover the disk.
-For more information, see our full guide on the Linode Backup Service.
+For more information, see Linode Backups.

 If your Linode contains only a few important items (a directory with pictures or personal documents, for example), then backing up the entire disk may be overkill.